Jagdkommando

 The Jagdkommando (Hunting Commando) is the Austrian Armed Forces' special forces unit.
-The unit is based at Wiener Neustadt.

-The unit is known to have a manpower of 400 operators.
+The unit is based at Wiener Neustadt and is known to have a manpower of 400 operators.

 History

-The name "Jagdkommando" has its origins in the time of World War I, when small assault squads of the Austrian K.u.K.
-Army were called what translates to "manhunt command".

 The history of the Austrian Special Operations Forces begins in 1961, when a group of Austrian officers participated in the US Army's Ranger School as part of their training in order to set up a similar course for the eventual establishment of Jagdkommando.
-Jagdkommando training courses were set up on May 4, 1963 to train the first operators.
+Jagdkommando training courses were set up on May 4, 1963, to train the first operators.

+The Jagdkommando is the Austrian Armed Forces' special forces unit.
+The name Jagdkommando has its origins in the time of World War I, when small assault squads of the Austro-Hungarian Army were called what translates to "manhunt command".

 Most of the missions are classified, but the Jagdkommando usually operates in places where regular Austrian troops are also located - such as the Balkans (KFOR, etc.), Afghanistan (ISAF/Resolute Support), and Chad (EUFOR Tchad/RCA).
 In the eastern area of Chad, about 50 Jagdkommando soldiers were deployed to protect refugee camps near the border to Darfur from early 2008 to 2009.